Resources for Teaching and Learning English in Infant and Primary Education

 No prior experience in teaching English to children and very young children is required.
 Yet, the course is designed to suit the needs of in-service teachers, too.
 The lessons will be carried out entirely in English; consequently, participants are expected to have a good command of the target language.

-Given the practical nature of the course, attendance is compulsory.
+Given the practical nature of the course, a minimum of 80% attendance is compulsory.

 Where do we come from when we teach children English?

-1.1.
-Brief historical overview of teaching methods and approaches
+o Brief historical overview of teaching methods and approaches.